throw-out-error/minecraft-mcfunction/README.md

-# The library for all your mcfunction needs :D
+# mcfunction

+A simple way to create your mcfunction files using Typescript syntax.